MthunzeeBaloyi/DevOps-Journey-2025/README.md

-🚀 Solomon Mthunzi | DevOps & Cloud Engineer in the Making
+🚀 Solomon Baloyi | DevOps & Cloud Engineer in the Making
-📍 Johannesburg, South Africa
+📍 Pretoria, South Africa
 📅 On a mission: 8+ certs, 10+ projects, job-ready by Jan 2026

 I’m building my future—one line of code, one lab, one GitHub commit at a time.